AdobeDocs/campaign-classic.en/help/configuration/using/data-model-description.md

 ## Simulation and delivery {#simulation-and-delivery}

 This set of tables is linked to the **Simulation** module, which allows to test the distribution of offers belonging to a category or an environment before sending your proposition to recipients.
-[Learn more](../../interaction/using/about-offers-simulation.md).
+For more on this, see [About offers simulation](../../interaction/using/about-offers-simulation.md).

 ![](assets/data-model_simulation.png)